changmw/chang-cantontese-input/fidonet.bbs/readme.txt

 Hong Cong an Macau users can now use these 9 special echos using Fidonet, YO!net and the Hong Cong net node system.

+1. Discussion on Vivian Lai echo
+2. Discussion on Winnie Lau echo
+3. Discussion on Tacry So
+4. Discussion on Linda Wong echo
+5. Discussion on Hacken Lee echo
+6. Discussion on Cass Pang echo
+7. Discussion on Priscilla Chan echo
+8. Cross Fire Echo
+9. Heart-Link

 03 Oct 1994

    A good snooze this week, starting with an update on the ZEC election.
 More NC vs NC battles in Hong Kong (why not *three* positions in the net [RC, NC, & PC {Political Co-ordinator}]),